Scientific Name

 Description

 Maihuenia is an easy-to-grow plant.
 It can survive outside in the garden in the sunny rockery in a sheltered place, but only if it's protected with a sheet of glass during the wintertime.
 It is also very good for a large pot stored inside an unheated greenhouse or on a balcony, somewhat protected from moisture during the winter.
-Still, it is probably safest to grow it in the Alpine House or a raised bed inside an unheated greenhouse all year round, with lots of ventilation.
-They should not be kept hot in summer as they are from high elevations.
+Still, it is probably safest to grow it in the Alpine House or in a raised bed in an unheated greenhouse all year round, with plenty of ventilation.
+They should not be kept hot in summer, as they are from high elevations.

-During the growing season, it's good to enrich the soil using a fertilizer rich in potassium and phosphorous but poor in nitrogen.
-It is best to place it in a position where it is exposed to at least a few hours of direct sunlight for balanced development.
-Water, these plants only from time to time, if grown outdoors, but it should be watered abundantly if grown in a pot or the greenhouse during the summer.
-With a high-temperature swing between the day and night hours and pretty frequent rains, the spring weather can favor the development of fungus diseases, which should be treated with a systemic fungicide.
+During the growing season, it's good to enrich the soil using a fertilizer rich in potassium and phosphorus but poor in nitrogen.
+It is best to place it in a position exposed to at least a few hours of direct sunlight for balanced development.
+Water these plants only occasionally if grown outdoors, but water them abundantly if grown in a pot or in the greenhouse during the summer.
+With a high-temperature swing between the day and night hours and frequent rains, the spring weather can favor the development of fungus diseases, which should be treated with a systemic fungicide.
 Repot it every 2 to 3 years.

 See more at How to Grow and Care for Maihuenia.